HelgeSverre/minibrute-editor/README.md

 # 🎹 MiniBrute Editor

+#  ⚠️⚠️⚠️⚠️ **NOTE**: THIS IS NOT READY FOR REAL-WORLD USAGE, DO NOT USE THIS, IT CAN BRICK YOUR DEVICE   ⚠️⚠️⚠️⚠️

+> If you get stuck in "bootloader" mode, open [MIDI Control Center](https://www.arturia.com/technology/mcc) it can fix that issue.

 <a href="https://minibrute-editor.vercel.app"><img src="https://img.shields.io/badge/Try%20it-Live-%23FADE6A.svg?style=for-the-badge"></a>

 A web-based editor for the Arturia MiniBrute synthesizer (original and SE).
 It allows you to edit the MiniBrute's